ndiego/genesis-columns-advanced/readme.txt

 3. From the 'Plugins' page, head to a post/page and check out the new button in your editor.
 4. If you have any implementation questions, please post in the plugin support forum.

-**Please Note:** This plugin was designed for Genesis Framework users.
-Genesis is a premium product by [StudioPress](http://www.studiopress.com).
-However, if you are a non-Genesis user, this plugin will still activate.
-A special stylesheet (gca-optional-styles.css) will be applied to the frontend of your site so that you can generate columns too!

 == Frequently Asked Questions ==

-= Why is there no option for five even columns, or columns broken down by fifths? =

-This was a conscious decision in order for the plugin to stay inline with the column classes offered by the Genesis Framework.
-The informational page on Genesis’s column classes can be found on [Studiopress.com](http://my.studiopress.com/tutorials/content-column-classes/) (Note: You have to have purchased Genesis to view this page).
-As of Genesis v2.2.7, there unfortunately is no option for fifths.
-If this changes in the future, I will update this plugin.

-= What are the available shortcodes that this plugin generates =
+= How do I add columns shortcodes? =

+**Standard Method** - The easiest way is to click the "Insert Columns" icon that is added to the top bar of your WordPress editor.
+This will open a dropdown where you can quickly select a standard column layout.
+You can also choose "Advanced Layouts" to launch a popup window where you can then choose from any one of the 42 available layouts.
+Click insert, and the correct shortcodes will be added to your editor's content field.

+**Manual Method** - If you don't want to bother with the popup interface, or want to use the shortcodes outside the editor, you can manually type out the shortcodes.
+Below is all the available shortcodes that this plugin supports.
+Note that the "first" shortcodes are used for the first column in a row of columns.

 **Main Column Shortcodes**

-The “first” shortcodes are used for the first column in a row of columns.
+`

-* [one-half-first] …Column Content… [/one-half-first]
-* [one-half] …Column Content… [/one-half]
+[one-half-first] …Column Content… [/one-half-first] [one-half] …Column Content… [/one-half]

-* [one-third-first] …Column Content… [/one-third-first]
-* [one-third] …Column Content…[ /one-third]
+[one-third-first] …Column Content… [/one-third-first] [one-third] …Column Content…[ /one-third] [two-thirds-first] …Column Content… [/two-thirds-first] [two-thirds] …Column Content…[ /two-thirds]

-* [one-fourth-first] …Column Content… [/one-fourth-first]
-* [one-fourth] …Column Content… [/one-fourth]
-* [one-sixth-first] …Column Content… [/one-sixth-first]
-* [one-sixth] …Column Content… [/one-sixth]
+[one-fourth-first] …Column Content… [/one-fourth-first] [one-fourth] …Column Content… [/one-fourth] [two-fourths-first] …Column Content… [/two-fourths-first] [two-fourths] …Column Content…[ /two-fourths] [three-fourths-first] …Column Content… [/three-fourths-first] [three-fourths] …Column Content…[ /three-fourths]

+[one-fifth-first] …Column Content… [/one-fifth-first] [one-fifth] …Column Content…[ /one-fifth] [two-fifths-first] …Column Content… [/two-fifths-first] [two-fifths] …Column Content…[ /two-fifths] [three-fifths-first] …Column Content… [/three-fifths-first] [three-fifths] …Column Content…[ /three-fifths] [four-fifths-first] …Column Content… [/four-fifths-first] [four-fifths] …Column Content…[ /four-fifths]

+[one-sixth-first] …Column Content… [/one-sixth-first] [one-sixth] …Column Content… [/one-sixth] [two-sixths-first] …Column Content… [/two-sixths-first] [two-sixths] …Column Content…[ /two-sixths] [three-sixths-first] …Column Content… [/three-sixths-first] [three-sixths] …Column Content…[ /three-sixths] [four-sixths-first] …Column Content… [/four-sixths-first] [four-sixths] …Column Content…[ /four-sixths] [five-sixths-first] …Column Content… [/five-sixths-first] [five-sixths] …Column Content…[ /five-sixths]
+`

 **Utility Shortcodes**

+`
-* [clearfix] - Adds a clearfix
+[clearfix] - Adds a clearfix
-* [vertical-spacer] – Adds a clear as well as some vertical separation
-* [columns-container] …Column Content… [/columns-container] – Useful for wrapping column rows
+[vertical-spacer] – Adds a clear as well as some vertical separation [columns-container] …Column Content… [/columns-container] – Useful for wrapping column rows `

-**Class Attribute**

-All shortcodes accept a "class" attribute.
-This allows you to add classes to any column or utility function.
-Classes should be space separated.
+= Can I add attributes to columns? =

+Yes!
+All column and utility shortcodes currently support three attributes: id, class, and style.
+Multiple classes can be specified, but they must be space separated and all style needs requires proper markup.
 See below for usage examples:

+`
-* [one-half-first class="col1"] …Column Content… [/one-half-first]
+[one-half-first id="main_column" class="col1" style="color:red; border: 1px solid #333"] …Column Content… [/one-half-first]
-* [clearfix class="class1 class2"]
+[clearfix class="class1 class2"]
-* [columns-container class="wrapper-class"] …Column Content… [/columns-container]
+[columns-container class="wrapper-class" style="background-color: green"] …Column Content… [/columns-container] `

-Have an idea for another utility shortcode?
-Let us know in the support forums.
+= How do I disable the builtin stylesheet? =
+If you are already using a Genesis theme, it is likely that it includes column classes.
+In which case you might not want to use the builtin styles that come with this plugin.
+You can easily disable the stylesheet using the fitler below.
+Just add it to you functions.php file. **Note: Genesis themes do not support fifths, so if you diable this plugin's builtin stylesheet, the fifths shortcodes won't do anything.**

+`
+add_filter( 'gca_load_column_styles', '__return_false' );
+`

+= Will you be adding more utility shortcodes or additional features? = Let us know what you are looking for in the support forums, and we will do our best to make it happen, pending the request is reasonable of course!

 == Screenshots ==

 1. A screenshot of columns button in editor and available options.
-2. A screenshot of Advanced Options popup were you can select from all 37 column configurations.
+2. A screenshot of Advanced Options popup were you can select from all 42 column configurations.
 3. A screenshot of the frontend featuring a two column and six column layout with all columns evenly spaced.
 4. A screenshot of the frontend featuring an advanced three column and an advanced two column layout.